evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 -- Tell the test runner to execute all of the passed tests (executable specifications) bdd.run(specFiles)
 ```

+You can then execute it like any other Lua script:

+`evo run-some-tests.lua`

+The expected output (assuming those test files exist and are passing):

 ## Writing Unit Tests